Gamma rays as leptonic portals to energetic neutrinos: a new Monte Carlo approach: Neutrinos from cosmological propagation of highly-energetic gamma rays

 The distances the neutrinos travel before reaching Earth are shown in Fig.~\ref{fig:LSdist}, as grouped in four energy bins.
 Except for the two most energetic sources, the distances travelled by the neutrinos do not show any considerable dependence on the energy, since they are produced in the vicinities of the sources.
 In contrast, the energy--distance profiles for monochromatic sources with $E_{\gamma, \text{inj}} \gtrsim 10^{23} \; \text{eV}$ demonstrate that the neutrinos from low-redshift sources tend to be produced closer to the observer.

-\paragraph*{Neutrino fluxes} The all-flavour neutrino spectra for the different sources are in Fig.~\ref{fig:nuSED}.
-At lower injected energies, the spectral profiles are broadly similar.
+\paragraph*{Neutrino fluxes} The all-flavour neutrino spectra arising from the propagation of the gamma rays injected by the various monochromatic sources are in Fig.~\ref{fig:nuSED}.
+At lower injection energies, the spectral profiles are broadly similar.
 The steep rises in the spectra span a broad energy range, from the simulation threshold up to approximately $10^{18}$–$10^{20} \; \text{eV}$, depending on both the source redshift and the injected energy.
 For a fixed injected energy, increasing the redshift shifts the spectral peaks to lower neutrino energies.
 Conversely, compared to sources at a fixed redshift, i.e., within a single quadrant of Fig.~\ref{fig:nuSED}, higher injected energies result in broader spectral peaks.
-Once the maximum is reached, a moderate decline in the profiles follows for sources with $E \gtrsim 10^{20} \; \text{eV}$, then either smoothly rising again in the case of the most energetic sources, or remaining flat in the upper energy bins.
+Once the maximum is reached, a moderate decline in the profiles follows for sources with $E_{\gamma, \text{inj}} \gtrsim 10^{20} \; \text{eV}$, then either smoothly rising again in the case of the most energetic sources, or remaining flat in the upper energy bins.

 The most energetic neutrinos observed from each source depends mainly on the source distance.
 In general, the distance determines the redshift dependence of the observed maximum energy, following a factor $(1+z)^{-1}$, due to the adiabatic energy losses caused by the universe expansion.
 In our scenario, this factor is at most $\sim 10$, considering the farthest simulated sources, thus reducing the observed energy by, at most, one order of magnitude.
 In fact, the energy ratios between the most energetic observed neutrino and the primary gamma ray range from $60$ to $70\%$, except for $10^{19} \; \text{eV}$ sources in which it is below $45\%$, for the closest sources, down to $10\%$ for the farthest ones.
 The redshift dependence of the ratios follows a hyperbolic trend, reflecting the adiabatic energy loss, in line with the profiles of Fig.~\ref{fig:enFrac_inj}.